-When one simply denies your body’s way of talking, one is simply putting off feelings which will come back intensified.
+When one simply denies the body’s way of talking, one is simply putting off feelings which will come back intensified.
 Your body/your soul knows better than anyone how to heal itself.
 People go through life afraid of feeling pain, seeing pain as something which is to be feared, hated, avoided.
 Pain is not the problem, the problem is our misconception of what it is and what it does.

-Pain is your body’s way of making you aware that something inside of you needs your attention, needs your love.
+Pain is your body’s way of making you are aware that something inside of you needs your attention, needs your love.
 It helps you to look in deep and helps you resolve that which you don’t want to face.

 Pain helps you vomit all the trauma, the misguided ideas or ways of looking at things.
 Until one is willing to vomit all the trauma out of your system, avoiding is simply giving it a place in your life, allowing room for trauma to grow and to cripple you.

 Tantra explains beautifully how one should not deny the body but rather work with it; to become fluid with all its emotions so one may open all chakras and allow energy to flow freely, miracously, creatively.